 Likewise, Call Recording is becoming a staple of operations for companies across the globe.
 Yet you may also find it sitting behind other “essential” features in a VoIP plan.

-Stand-out companies may include conferencing and call recording in their plans, like VirtualPBX now does with Dash Basic, Pro, and Unlimited.
-You just have to keep an eye out for those features while you’re considering the overall price.
+Stand-out companies may include conferencing and call recording in their plans, like VirtualPBX does with most plans.
+You just have to keep an eye out for those features while you’re considering the overall price from a VoIP provider.

 While price isn’t necessarily a feature of VoIP any more than it’s a feature of any other product, this can be the most important factor in your decision when comparing VoIP providers.